anas-ha/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.6.2 =
+ * Ensures that the uploader and gallery creation shortcode always escape output.
+ * Fixed a possible stored XSS in media upload shortcode for contributor or above role(people who can add shortcode in post).
+ * Props zaim via Wordfence for reporting the possible stored xss in uploader shortcode.

 = 1.6.1 =
  * Added a filter `mpp_main_gallery_dir_ajax_query_args` to allow filtering directory lists on ajax request.